jzhao415/SparkMLCustomLibrary/README.md

 4. function to show visualization/chart in zeppelin
 5. combine with spark ml pipeline (TBD)

-end user should able to do:
+End user should able to do:

 1. quick retrieve a csv file with file name, using default s3 bucket in code
 ```scala